-What is CBG Flower?
+What is CBG?

-While the process might be tricky, it means we can introduce our shoppers to CBG flower.
 We can also thank our expert breeders for achieving such a feat.
-Crossing genetics isn’t easy, especially when you’re after a specific end result.
+Crossing genetics isn’t easy, especially when you’re after a specific result.

-Is CBG Flower Legal?
+Are CBG Products Legal?

-While some states have specific laws or bans on certain products, CBG flower is not often noted.
+While some states have specific laws or bans on certain products, CBG is not often noted.
 In fact, while there’s a lot of attention on CBD products as of late, CBG is still kept safely under the radar.

-So, yes, CBG flower is legal!
+So, yes, CBG is legal!
 We do mean on a federal level, however.
 The Farm Bill doesn’t change state or area laws.
 Check out your state and local laws just to be sure it’s fully legal for you, though.

 Is CBG Psychoactive?
 (Can CBG Get You High?)

-Now, you might want to also know if CBG can get you buzzed.
+Now, you might also want to know if CBG can get you buzzed.
 There are some psychoactive cannabinoids other than THC, after all!
 CBG, however, isn’t one of them.

 As it happens, cannabigerol is entirely non-psychoactive.
 It cannot get you high, but it does stimulate the cannabinoid receptors in our bodies easier than CBD.